Before the official announcement, Paul McCartney and Ringo Starr teased the release of a new set of anthologies.

 This is so much better!
 John sounds like he could be in the studio, the instruments are clearer, and George’s voice sounds so good on the second break…”Whatever happened to the love that we once knew?”
 If it had originally sounded this good, “Free As A Bird” might have made #1 in the U.S. the way it did in the U.K.

-They’re even rereleasing the Anthology book.
+They even rereleased the Anthology book.
 The only thing new is the cover, and that’s paperback.
-It lists for $50, and is available October 14th.
+It lists for $50, and became available October 14th.

 Update: A playlist of Anthology Highlights has been released on streaming.

 Other than the great new mix of “Free As A Bird”, the tracks have been released previously on the original Anthology (although remastered now), and from the extra tracks that were in the 50th Anniversary box sets.
-Once the new mix of “Real Love” is released, it will probably take the place of the 1996 mix at the end of the playlist.
+Now that the new mix of “Real Love” is released, it should take the place of the 1996 mix at the end of the playlist.

 Extra: Click to enlarge tracks that are on Anthologies 1, 2 & 3